Azure/application-gateway-kubernetes-ingress/docs/how-tos/lets-encrypt.md

     EOF
     ```

+    Use `kubectl describe clusterissuer letsencrypt-staging` to view the state of status of the ACME account registration.
+    Use `kubectl get secret guestbook-secret-name -o yaml` to view the certificate issued.

     After a few seconds, you  can access the `guestbook` service through the Application Gateway HTTPS url using the automatically issued **staging** `Lets Encrypt` certificate.
     Your browser may warn you of an invalid cert authority.
 The staging certificate is issued by `CN=Fake LE Intermediate X1`.
 This is an indication that the system worked as expected and you are ready for your production certificate.

 4. Production Certificate
     Once your staging certificate is setup successfully you can switch to a production ACME server:
-    1. Replace the staging annotation on your Ingress resource with: `certmanager.k8s.io/cluster-issuer: letsencrypt-prod`
+    1. Replace the staging annotation on your Ingress resource with: `cert-manager.io/cluster-issuer: letsencrypt-prod`
     1. Delete the existing staging `ClusterIssuer` you created in the previous step and create a new one by replacing the ACME server from the ClusterIssuer YAML above with `https://acme-v02.api.letsencrypt.org/directory`

 5. Certificate Expiration and Renewal